 Exercising is the key to so many health problems.
-Walk, bike, hit the gym or run, every physical activity is good for your health.
-Doctors advise people to walk at least 30 minutes per day as it helps your muscles get sugar from the blood and reduces stress as well.
+Walk, bike, hit the gym, or go for a run, every physical activity is good for your health.
+Doctors advise people to walk at least 30 minutes per day as it helps their muscles get sugar from the blood and reduces stress as well.

 Stop eating soft drinks